 We start by recognising that receiving mental health care, and other forms of inpatient or nursing care, can be a challenging experience.
 We also recognise that caring for patients with mental health and other problems can, at times, be a challenging experience.

-We created Oxevision, an assistive and additive technology, because concerned mental health nurses asked us to develop a system that might help them to deliver better care to their patients - care that is safer and higher quality.
-We've been working with and for mental health and other clinicians on that challenge since 2014.
+We created Oxevision, an assistive and additive technology, because concerned mental health nurses asked us to develop a system that might help them to deliver better care to their patients - care that is safer and higher quality - from the start patients codesigned the system.
+We've been working with mental health clinicians, patients and carers on that challenge since 2014.

 Oxevision, a vision-based patient monitoring platform, provides insights that can enable clinicians to plan patient care better and to intervene proactively to help patients.
-Unlike conventional remote patient monitoring products, Oxevision includes a contact-free optical sensor (infrared sensitive camera) which can be used to measure a patient’s vital signs and provide location and activity based alerts to clinicians.
+Unlike conventional remote patient monitoring products, Oxevision incorporates a regulated medical device and an infrared sensitive camera which can be used to measure a patient’s vital signs and provide location and activity based alerts to clinicians.
 It also delivers a secure on demand video feed.

 Oxevision provides staff with a wider range of contact-free location and activity based alerts, reports and vital signs measurements than any other technology, plus the ability to check the patient visually if needed to support on-the-spot decision making.